groboclown/nightjar-mesh/examples/simple-mesh/README.md

     * Color: hotdog
     * Path: `/key/food` returns the value `hotdog`, with a weight of 2

 This configures the Envoy gateway proxy to decide how to route that shared path between the two services.
-Due to the weight differences, we should expect to see requests to the path return `hotdog` about twice as often as `hamburger`.
+Due to the weight differences, we should expect to see requests to the path return `hotdog` about two out of every three times, and `hamburger` one out of three.

 ```bash
 $ curl http://localhost:3000/forward/food
 ```

+This is the general technique for canary testing.
+The new service (hamburger) is being brought up to replace the old one.
+You can then dynamically change the weight of the paths to route more and more traffic to the new service, until you think it's safe to remove the old one.